ziap/ziap.github.io/content/blog/sin-approx/index.md

 Since we're computing sin(πx) in the range \[0, 1\], it's a good idea to compute the Taylor series around 0.5.
-A benefit of using Taylor series is that the highest error typically resides at the boundary, i.e 0 and 1, so we can compute the error at those points and compare them to the error observed in the benchmark.
+A benefit of using Taylor series is that the highest error typically resides at the boundary, i.e., 0 and 1, so we can compute the error at those points and compare them to the error observed in the benchmark.
 Mpmath already has support for Taylor series, but the function is simple enough for me to calculate myself.